acx-eduard-panin/salesforce-frameworks-and-libs/README.md

 ### Apex Query Builder

 **Description:** The library can allow developers to construct secure query and make it more readable.

 **Main features**
+- Security check
+- Extract Fields
+- Supports Field Set

 **License:** _MIT License_

+Please see the usage example in the DataFactory class or see [documentation](https://github.com/4an70m/apex-query-builder)